quick-lint/quick-lint-js/docs/architecture/ADR006-Location-tracking.md

 For identifiers, we need the pointers anyway (though Unicode escapes in identifiers tarnish the utopia of only needing two pointers).

-If multiple diagnostics need to be reported, then the `_locator` classes need caching to avoid scanning the input multiple times.
+If multiple diagnostics need to be reported, then the `_Locator` classes need caching to avoid scanning the input multiple times.
 This caching is hard to get right, and has lead to several bugs (e.g. Git commits e33b0a4ed72d236ccee9615ba42978ee72a92aff and